U.S. Frees Last of the 'Cuban Five,' Part of a 1990s Spy Ring

 This comprehensive report was sent to President Obama and the U.S. Attorney General by the Center for Human Rights and Constitutional Law in an effort to objectively review the critical evidence regarding the Cuban Five and synthesize the case in a single document.
 The report concludes that "there are strong grounds for humanitarian release of the remaining three members of the Cuban Five still serving federal prison sentences in the U.S." and explores legal frameworks available for their removal to Cuba.

-By Stephen Kimber ( Washington Post, October 2013)
+By Stephen Kimber (The Washington Post, October 2013)

 Kimber criticizes the U.S. government's handling of the case of five Cuban intelligence agents who, while monitoring potential U.S. threats to Cuban national interests in 1998 (including a terrorist attack), were charged by the U.S. government with "conspiracy to commit" and imprisoned.
 Kimber highlights the injustice that four (now three) of the Cuban Five are still in prison, whereas anti-Cuban militant exiles who have confessed to terrorism (such as Luis Posada Carriles) walk the streets of Miami freely.